openstack/glance/doc/source/glanceapi.rst

   This header is optional.

-  When present, Glance converts the value of the header to a boolean value, so "on, 1, true" are all true values.
-When true, the image is marked as a public image, meaning that any user may view its metadata and may read the disk image from Glance.
+  When Glance finds the string "true" (case-insensitive), the image is marked as a public image, meaning that any user may view its metadata and may read the disk image from Glance.